krozic/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ***

 - 'data/UCI_HAR.zip': Contains the files required to build the tidy data and final data set.
 - 'test/X_test.txt': Table of gyroscope and observation values for test data.
 Each row provides sensor values corresponding to a 'subject' performing a single 'activity'.
+(2947 rows, 561 columns)
 - 'test/y_test.txt': Activity numbers to go with the 'X_test.txt' table.
+(2947 rows, 1 column)
 - 'test/subject_test.txt': Subject number labels to go with the 'X_Test.txt' table.
+(2947 rows, 1 column)
 - 'train/X_train.txt': Table of gyroscope and observation values for training data.
 Each row provides sensor values corresponding to a 'subject' performing a single 'activity'.
+(7352 rows, 561 columns)
 - 'train/y_train.txt': Activity numbers to go with the 'X_train.txt' table.
+(7352 rows, 1 column)
 - 'train/subject_train.txt': Subject number labels to go with the 'X_train.txt' table.
+(7352 rows, 1 column)
 - 'features.txt': A table containing the variable names for every sensor value obtained.
+(561 rows, 2 columns)
 - 'activity_labels.txt': Descriptive titles for the activities that subjects were asked to perform.
+(6 rows, 2 columns)

 ### **Included Variables**